-Preheat oven to 425 degrees.
-Coat a medium baking sheet with nonstick cooking spray; set aside.
+- Preheat oven to 425 degrees.
+Coat a baking sheet with nonstick cooking spray.

-In a large bowl, mix together squash, 2 tablespoons olive oil, and 1 tablespoon maple syrup.
+- Mix squash, 2 tablespoons olive oil, and 1 tablespoon maple syrup in a large bowl.
 Season with salt and pepper.

-Transfer squash to baking sheet and bake 30 minutes (or until tender and caramelized), flipping every 10 minutes.
-Remove from oven and allow to cool slightly before assembling salad.
+- Transfer squash to baking sheet, then roast for 30 minutes (or until tender and caramelized), flipping every 10 minutes.
+Remove from oven, then set aside to cool slightly before assembling salad.

-While squash is cooking, combine shallot and vinegar in a small bowl.
+- While squash roasts, combine shallot and vinegar in a small bowl.
 Set aside to pickle.

-When salad is ready to assemble, whisk together shallot/vinegar mixture, 4 tablespoons olive oil, and 1 tablespoon maple syrup.
-Season generously to taste with salt and pepper.
+- When salad is ready to assemble, whisk 4 tablespoons olive oil and 1 tablespoon maple syrup into shallot - vinegar mixture.
+Season dressing generously to taste with salt and pepper.

-While squash is cooking, place pecan halves in a small skillet over medium-low heat.
-Cook, stirring frequently, for about 10 minutes or until toasted.
+- While squash cooks, place pecan halves in a small skillet over medium-low heat.
+Cook, stirring frequently, until pecans are toasted (watch closely).
 Remove from pan and set aside to cool.

-Top mesclun with roasted squash, pecans, pomegranate seeds, and gorgonzola.
+- To assemble salad, pour dressing over mixed greens, then toss to coat.
+Top greens with roasted squash, pecans, pomegranate seeds, and gorgonzola.

 Today’s recipes are a wonderful mix of entrees, salads, and side dishes ... yum.
 Make sure to visit each blog to check them out!